BRumford/timewise-hr-management/replit.md

   - Created benefits report displaying employee benefit deductions and contribution tracking
   - Added export functionality for all report types with download buttons
   - School districts now have complete payroll reporting capabilities for compliance and analysis
+  - Successfully resolved all export functionality issues with proper authentication and CSV generation